 __import__(name, globals=None, locals=None, fromlist=(), level=0)

-This __import__() function is not necessary in everyday Python programming.
+__import__() function is not necessary for everyday Python program.
 It is rarely used and often discouraged.

-If you want to import a module by name, use importlib.import_module() instead.
+And, if you want to import a module by name, use importlib.import_module().

 mathematics = __import__('math', globals(), locals(), , 0) print(mathematics.fabs(-2.5))